LuxLang/lux/README.md

 Say hi at Gitter: https://gitter.im/LuxProgrammingLanguage/community

-Come join the forum: https://lux.hedgewit.ch/forum/
+Come join the forum: http://luxlang.freeforums.net/

-> There is also an older forum at: http://luxlang.freeforums.net/

 If you want to communicate with me directly, just email: luxlisp@gmail.com